-Celebrity Deaths December 2016: Carrie Fisher Doesn’t Want To Be Remembered For Her ‘Star Wars’ Slave Costume
+Celebrity Deaths December, 2016: Carrie Fisher Doesn’t Want To Be Remembered For Her ‘Star Wars’ Slave Costume

 — George Takei (@GeorgeTakei) December 27, 2016

-Billy Dee Williams, who worked alongside Fisher, Harrison Ford and Mark Hamill in the original Star Wars trilogy as Lando Calrissian, also tweeted his sympathies remembering the late actress with great fondness.
+Billy Dee Williams, who worked alongside Fisher, Harrison Ford, and Mark Hamill in the original Star Wars trilogy as Lando Calrissian, also tweeted his sympathies remembering the late actress with great fondness.

-He added a somberly message that referenced the films they made with George Lucas.
+He added a somber message that referenced the films they made with George Lucas.

-He wrote, “I’m deeply saddened at the news of Carrie’s passing.
-She was a dear friend, whom I greatly respected and admired.
-The force is dark today!”

 I'm deeply saddened at the news of Carrie's passing.
 She was a dear friend, whom I greatly respected and admired.
 The force is dark today!